photographic composition, posing, light & lighting – when it all comes together

 A specific power setting on your flash, at a certain distance, would imply a specific aperture / ISO combination.
 Or, the other way to look at it … since I had the aperture / ISO because of how I wanted the background to appear, I had to have my flash at a certain distance (because I was at a specific power setting already – full power.)

-More about the line of thought here: getting the most out of your flash / speedlite / speedlight
+More about the line of thought here: getting the most power out of your flash / speedlite / speedlight

 Here is second image: 1/180 @ f/11 @ 100 ISO